 December 18, 1999 -- Brian Boucher recorded his first NHL shutout by making 29 stops and John LeClair scored twice in a 4-0 home win.
 Ulf Samuelsson, who missed the prior four games with a shoulder injury, scored his first goal as a Flyer in the first period.
 Lightning goalie Dan Cloutier was replaced by Kevin Hodson after allowing one goal on five shots in the first seven minutes.
 Cloutier, who was pulled after surrendering three goals on eight shots in his prior start against Nashville, angrily slammed his stick against the wall of the runway leading to the locker room after being lifted.

-March 8, 2000 -- Eric Desjardins's PPG in OT gave the Flyers a 3-2 win at Tampa Bay.
-JVB made 25 saves.
-The Lightning played its 14th OT game of the season and had yet to win (0-7-7).
-Mike Sillinger and Chris Gratton gave the Lightning a 2-0 lead in the first period but Eric Lindros and John LeClair, who scored with 4.8 seconds left in the second period, netted second period goals.
-Mark Recchi assisted on all three goals.
-Robert Petrovicky was called for hooking Mark Eaton while both were racing for the puck on a possible delayed icing call setting up the PP. Dan Cloutier made 36 saves.
+March 8, 2000 -- Eric Desjardins's PPG with 1:11 left in OT gave the Flyers a 3-2 win at Tampa Bay.
+Robert Petrovicky was called for hooking Mark Eaton while both were racing for the puck on a possible delayed icing call setting up the PP. Mark Recchi (0-3-3) assisted on all three goals and JVB made 25 saves.
+Tampa Bay played its 14th OT game of the season and had yet to win (0-7-7).
+Mike Sillinger and Chris Gratton gave the Lightning a 2-0 lead in the first period.
+The Flyers held a 15-4 shots advantage in the second period and Eric Lindros and John LeClair scored, the latter with 4.8 seconds remaining.
+Dan Cloutier made 36 saves.
 Earlier in the day, the Flyers acquired Rick Tocchet from the Phoenix Coyotes in exchange for Mikael Renberg.

 December 6, 2000 -- John LeClair (3-0-3) snapped a tie with 3:40 to play and then completed his 10th career hat trick 1:16 later in Philly's 6-3 home win.
 Dan McGillis, Rick Tocchet and Daymond Langkow each had two assists. "(Rick Tocchet)Toc went hard to the net, paid the price and lost some teeth in the process," LeClair said of Tocchet, who picked up his 500th career assist on the goal.
 Brian Boucher made 20 stops.
 Mark Recchi fought Petr Svoboda in the late second period.
 The Flyers led 3-1 after two periods but the Lightning rallied to tie the game 3-3.
 Philly outshot TB 40-23.
 Dan Cloutier made 34 saves.